simnibs/simnibs/docs/tutorial/gui.rst

   * **v**:
-      Electrical Potential (Voltage)
+      Electrical Potential (Voltage).
+Units: Volts
   * **vector E**:
-      Electric field vector
+      Electric field vector.
+Units: V/m
   * **norm E**:
-      Norm (or strength) of the electric field
+      Norm (or strength) of the electric field.
+Units: V/m
   * **vector J**:
-      Current density vector
+      Current density vector.
+Units: A/mm²
   * **norm J**:
-      Norm of the current density
+      Norm of the current density.
+Units: A/mm²
   * **Conductivities**:
       Conductivity field.
 For isotropic conductivities, this is a scalar.
       For anisotropic conductivities, this is the largest eigenvector of the conductivity tensor.
+      Units: S/m
   * **dA/dt**:
       Primary field caused by the coil.
 TMS only.
-This is a vector field
+This is a vector field.
+Units: V/m

    Select **vector E** and **norm E**.